 Voskhod went on the Vector TC4 and the first stroke felt like nothing was there.
 No drag, no pull.
 WTG passed clean across cheeks and neck — efficient, the kind of session where you actually feel the blade is doing its job without announcing itself.

 ATG transitions on Vector at 0.76 mm gap usually take a careful angle.
-Voskhod made that less of a challenge — followed the contour without me having to overthink it.
+Voskhod made that less of a challenge — followed the contour without forcing an overthought stroke.
 Jaw line still showed some stubble after 2-pass, which is expected on 1-week growth and within SS scope.

 One weeper on the chin during ATG — technique variance, not blade fault.
-First time recording with a new camera rig and I caught myself watching the framing instead of the stroke.
+The session marked a transition to a new camera rig, and attention briefly drifted to framing rather than stroke.
 Recovery point for Shave 2.

 Alum block went on with light heat — the warm-not-burning kind except for the chin weeper.
 By 30 minutes the face was clean with mild tightness; by 4 hours, fully neutral.